3 adults, 3 children dead after passenger helicopter crashes in the Hudson River

 The passengers included a pilot and a family visiting from Spain, he said.

+Four victims were declared dead on scene while an additional two people were taken to local hospitals, where they were declared dead, Tisch said.

+“Our hearts go out to the family of those who were on board,” Adams said.

-The NYPD reported the crash at Pier 40 at 3:17 p.m.
-The helicopter is currently submerged in the river.
+The helicopter, operated by the tour company New York Helicopter Charter, is currently submerged in the river.

-“Due to a helicopter crash in the Hudson River, in the vicinity of the West Side Highway and Spring Street, expect emergency vehicles and traffic delays in the surrounding areas,” the NYPD said earlier in a social media post.

 The helicopter flew for about 16 minutes before going down into the water, according to analysis by CNN and flight tracking site FlightRadar 24.

-The flight path shows the aircraft took off from lower Manhattan and did a circle near the Statue of Liberty before flying up the Hudson River to the George Washington Bridge at about 1000 feet.
+The flight path reflects much of what officials said, showing the aircraft took off from lower Manhattan and did a circle near the Statue of Liberty before flying up the Hudson River to the George Washington Bridge at about 1000 feet.
 At that point it turned back south, ultimately coming to rest in the water near New Jersey.

 The path up the Hudson is a popular sightseeing route.